 How to start a mobile beautician business

-Who is it suited to?
+Who is the beauty business suited to?

 To establish a mobile beauty business, it goes without saying that you must love the industry.
 You’ll spend your days providing treatments to customers and so a strong appetite for all things beauty-related is paramount.
 You’ll need to have a sound knowledge of everything from the treatments you’ll offer to the products you’ll be using.
 Excellent customer service skills are also crucial, to help you maintain a loyal and satisfied client-base.
-Natasha Dwyer says: “The industry suits someone with a genuine passion for delivering high quality treatments – if they don’t have that they’re going to fall at the first hurdle.”
+Dwyer says: “The industry suits someone with a genuine passion for delivering high quality treatments – if they don’t have that they’re going to fall at the first hurdle.”

 Other necessary attributes include solid numeracy skills, to ensure you can maintain healthy account books, and a personable and friendly attitude.
 Being a beauty therapist involves a huge amount of personal interaction and a happy customer is far more likely to come back and refer their friends than an unhappy one.